-And if the unlike cannot be like, or the like unlike, then according to you, being could not be many; for this would involve an impossibility.
-In all that you say have you any other purpose except to disprove the being of the many? and is not each division of your treatise intended to furnish a separate proof of this, there being in all as many proofs of the not-being of the many as you have composed arguments?
+And if the unlike cannot be like, or the like unlike, then according to you, being could not be many; for this would involve according to you, being could not be many; for this would involve an impossibility.
+In all that you say have you any other purpose of your treatise intended to furnish a separate proof of this, there being in all as many proofs of the not-being of the many as you have composed arguments?
 Is that your meaning, or have I misunderstood you?

-No, said Zeno; you have correctly understood my general purpose.
+No, said Zeno; you have correctly understood my general